 - If you rent, we lsuggest that you speak with your landlord and ensure that they are willing to allow a Siberian Husky or Alaskan Malamute in their residence; some insurance companies have restrictions and we want to make sure that the property owner is covered.

 - Our Siberian Huskies and Alaskan Malamutes are indoor house pets and we want to know that they will be a bonded member of your family, not living mostly outside.

 - We discourage the use of negative reinforcement training techniques such as shock collars and prong collars.
-Please talk with your adoption counselor on relationship based training and teaching your dog the behaviors you want to see.
+Please talk with your adoption counselor on relationship-based training and teaching your dog the behaviors you want to see.

-A Word about Fencing & Containment
+Fencing & Containment

-Siberian Huskies and Alaskan Malamutes cannot be trusted off leash and need fenced in yards in an off leash situation.
+Siberian Huskies and Alaskan Malamutes cannot be trusted off leash and need fenced in yards in an off-leash situation.
 Both breeds are known as escape artists, they will dig under or jump over and run to the horizon.